-This is an undulating 9-mile cliff top walk from Scarborough to Ravenscar, which follows the Cleveland Way for the entirety of the walk.
-The path only drops to sea level at Cloughton Wyke and Heyburn Wyke.
+This is an undulating 9-mile cliff top walk from Scarborough to Ravenscar, which follows the Cleveland Way for the whole walk.
+The path only drops to sea level at Cloughton Wyke and Hayburn Wyke.
 The Cleveland Way is well signposted and you should have no difficulty in finding your way.
-If you are walking with your dog or children please be aware that the path is very to close to the cliff edge in parts and there are sheer drops.
+If you are walking with your dog or children please be aware that the path is very close to the cliff edge in parts and there are sheer drops.

 Cross the footbridge over Scalby Mills Beck and follow the obvious path upwards onto Scalby Ness.
 This is a good place to look back and admire the view of the North Bay and Scarborough Castle.